Mechanosensitive channels: Role of lipid bilayer in MS

 The lipid bilayer is an important structure in all living cells; it has many functions such as separation of compartments, and signaling among others.
 In the case of the prokaryotic protein channels MscS and MscL both are gated by tension in the lipid bilayer, thus suggesting an important role in such a complex structures.

 The tension in the membrane bilayer has been extensively studied, simple intrinsic properties of the lipids can account for the contributions in the free energy of the open, intermediate, and close state of the MS channels.
-The bilayer possess different features that allows it to transduce tension and to prevent exhaustive deformations, the first one is “in plane fluidity of the lipid bilayer” meaning that any in plane tension in the lipid bilayer is felt homogenously in the absence of cytoskeleton interactions.
-The lipid molecules have specific spaces, preventing the bilayer from changing.
+The bilayer possess different features that allows it to transduce tension and to prevent exhaustive deformations, the first one is "in plane fluidity of the lipid bilayer" meaning that any in plane tension in the lipid bilayer is felt homogenously in the absence of cytoskeleton interactions.
+The lipid molecules have specific spaces in between them which prevent changes in the lipid bilayer.

 The contribution of membrane deformation in the gating of MS channels can be divided in two types: the deformation of the plane of the bilayer, and the deformation of the thickness of the bilayer.
 Also during any process involving changes in the structure, the free energy of the process itself is also an important factor.
 During gating the major processes that account for this event are: hydrophobic mismatch, and membrane curvature.
 It has been calculated that the free energy of the tension in the lipid bilayer is similar to the energy needed for gating the channels.

-A different study showed that the length of the hydrophobic tail affects its functioning as well as supporting the different states, Phosphatidylcholine (PC) 18 stabilizes better the open state of the MscL channel, PC 14 stabilizes the intermediate state, and a mixture of PC 18 and lysophosphatidylcholine (LPC) stabilizes the closed state, suggesting that the bilayer thickness (for carbon tail lengths of 16, 18 and 20) affects channel function.
+A different study showed that the length of the hydrophobic tail affects its functioning as well as supporting the different states, phosphatidylcholine (PC) 18 stabilizes better the open state of the MscL channel, PC 14 stabilizes the intermediate state, and a mixture of PC 18 and lysophosphatidylcholine (LPC) stabilizes the closed state, suggesting that the bilayer thickness (for carbon tail lengths of 16, 18 and 20) affects channel function.
 In conclusion the energy from the environment of the membrane plays an important role in the total energy of channel gating.